 With its black background and App grid, the iOS platform was pretty bland.
 However, it had multi-touch capabilities, and it carried a mobile-ised version of Safari, the precursor to the mobile versions of Chrome, IE and FireFox, albeit without Flash (something that has remained omitted to this day).

 These elements might have seemed small, but a great touch-based interface and strong web browser were killer features.

 iPhone OS 2

 The next major iteration of iOS came along with the iPhone 3G, the second version of the iPhone.
-Whilst there were some notable hardware upgrades, such as 3G support, people began to realise that big difference was software.
+Whilst there were some notable hardware upgrades, such as 3G support, people began to realise that the big difference was the software.

 The iPhone 2.0 software gave birth to the App Store, housing what has become the staple of the smartphone diet: apps.

 True third party apps could be created and distributed easily, with a whopping 500 applications at launch.
 Apps could even be downloaded directly to the iPhone, skipping iTunes if you wanted.